justiceo/webtms/README.md

 reduce general font size n color add inset shadow to scroll

-what would be the best way to represent full class? border | bg-color
+what would be the best way to represent full class? border | bg-color | small red n green dots on far right

 debug the layout javascript - don't do it now please!